sesam-community/training-connector/tripletex-connector/README.md

 Add the following variables to an ``.authconfig`` file at the root:

-`Consumer token` and `Employee token` stated here: [https://github.com/datanav/sesam-talk-config/wiki/Connectors:Tripletex under the Workshop section](https://github.com/datanav/sesam-talk-config/wiki/Connectors:Tripletex)
+`Consumer token` and `Employee token` stated here: https://github.com/datanav/sesam-talk-config/wiki/Connectors:Tripletex under the **Sesam training** section

 ## Setting up Webhooks